 Collaborative engagement is an undergirding premise in the Listen, Learn, Serve, Share framework.
 Nurses International collaborates with organizations that have an existing nursing program or the infrastructure capable of facilitating a nursing program.
 Criteria for partnership considered include academic administrators, classrooms, and transportation for students to clinical sites.
 Preferred partners have demonstrated an ability to successfully collaborate with many organizations to achieve sustainable academic programs and community development initiatives.

 Nurses International and its partners share core values of resilience, integrity, and a common vision of holistic, transformational community development.
 Partners also provide guidance regarding government accreditation requirements.
-The final goal is that in-country partners will take over ownership of the nursing program(s) that are initially a part of the shared endeavor with Nurses International.

 Key partnership attributes:

 Nurses International volunteer faculty originate from many countries around the world.
 Exposure to nursing experts from different academic and practice settings provides students access to global expertise, diverse perspectives, and the breadth and depth of global nursing role models.
 Intentional professional socialization of nursing students occurs in the classroom with both on-site and off-site faculty as well as in face-to-face interactions with faculty during clinical experiences.
 Creating a community of learning and caring is a top priority, and achieved through timely response to student questions, planned intermittent synchronous teaching sessions, online forums, and discussions.
 Students receive individualized and holistic attention throughout their course of study.
 The curriculum incorporates planned interactions between faculty and students using methods such as the inclusion of caring questions and responses.